kubestellar/kubestellar/docs/content/index.md

   </a>
 ## What is KubeStellar?

-We are an opensource community focused on creating a flexible solution for challenges associated with mutlicluster configuration management for edge, multi-cloud, and hybrid cloud:
+We are an opensource community focused on creating a flexible solution for challenges associated with multicluster configuration management for edge, multi-cloud, and hybrid cloud:

   - Disconnected Operation: clusters don't always have connectivity, we get it